 If you plan on having a built engine and plan on putting a few miles on it, then we can't think of anything being more important than keeping the powerhouse cool.
 To spend tons of hard-earned cash on your motor just to have it blow up in your face is every power hungry enthusiast's worst nightmare.
 Since we were at Bio Kustumz for their well deserved shop tour, we figured why not let them give us the skinny on extreme cooling.

-1. Due to the nature of our subject, the radiator is to be installed in front of the core support right behind the grille.
+1. Due to the nature of our subject, the radiator is to be installed in front of the core

 3. Here's a look at the machined waterneck and the bung for the overflow tank.

 4. This is the custom-machined inlet and outlet for the radiator.

 5. The tranny cooler and oil cooler will also be built-in to save on space.
 The tranny coo